kingbootoshi/cypher-swarm/docs/agents.md

 ### 3. Tools

+All tool schemas are made to match OpenAI's: https://platform.openai.com/docs/guides/function-calling

+** NOTE: I noticed Anthropic was making up new parameters in a tool call, because the additionalProperties: false parameter is not used by Claude at all.
+You have to reinforce the tool config to NOT make new properties in claude!

-All tool schemas are made to match OpenAI's: https://platform.openai.com/docs/guides/function-calling Function definitions that agents can use to interact with external systems:
+Function definitions that agents can use to interact with external systems:
 ```typescript
 const ExampleTool = {